microchip-pic-avr-tools/powersmart-dcld/README.md

 ### Further Information:

-Please visit WIKI site of this repository for more information: https://github.com/areiter128/DCLD/wiki
+Please visit the WIKI site of this repository for more information: https://github.com/areiter128/DCLD/wiki